robertwenink/xyz/content/posts/blog/2023-07-22-the-branin-2d-function.md

 thumbnail: /images/uploads/branin_transformed_alternating.png
 rating: 1
 ---
-# The Branin 2D function
+## The Branin 2D function

 D﻿oes this really need text?
-Yes it does
+Yes it does.
+Furthermore, heading1 is not included in the toc (probably with reason, the font size is larger than that of the title!

-## T﻿est 2
+### T﻿est 2

 ***T﻿his is italic and bold text***